Dr-Lego/gag-network/README.md

    python main.py --preload
    ```

-   This will run:
+   This will:
-   - Build the network
+   - Load the network
-   - Minimize the build
+   - Build the frontend

 ### Output